Charlie9009/CI_MS1_MYGYM/README.md

 * **Hero Section**

-    * When you land on the site the first thing the user will see is the big carousel with 3 images rotating.
+    * When you land on the site the first thing the user will see is the big carousel with three images rotating.
-    * On the images there are headers with information depending on what the user might be after.
+    * On the images there are headers with information depending on what the user might be looking for.
 There is a login button on every image which is fully responsive.
-On the first image there's info about the membership cost, on the second image there's info to get in touch with a personal trainer and a link and on the third image there's info about Athlean X and a link to that page.
+On the first image there is info about the membership cost, on the second image there is info to get in touch with a personal trainer and a link and on the third image there is info about Athlean X and a link to that page.
 When on a small screen the headers disappear to keep the site clean.
     * There is also a header above the carousel to welcome the user.
     <img src="docs/features/f_top_heading_index.jpg">
     <img src="docs/features/f_carousel_1image.jpg">